luisenriquez/License-Tool-Kit/README.md

 # License-Tool-Kit
 THIS IS A PROTOTYPE OF POLYMORPHIC  LICENSES!!

+WARNING: This software is under development.
+Use it only for TESTING purposes

 INSTRUCTIONS: